Scaling and data collapse of two-dimensional random singlet state in magnetic field

 In a recent work \cite{Liu2018b, Liu2020}, 2D RS ground states are found in the random $J$-$Q$ model, which is tractable with sign-problem-free quantum Monte Carlo (QMC) simulations.
-The uniform $J$-$Q$ model defined in Eq. (\ref{eq:JQ}) was introduced \cite{Sandvik2007, Lou2009a} to study the postulated deconfined quantum critical point \cite{Senthil2004b, Senthil2004a} bridging the AF order to the valence bond solid (VBS) order in the large $Q/J$ regime.
-The quenched spatial randomness linearly couples to the VBS order parameter, thus immediately destroys the long-range VBS order \cite{Imry1975, Binder1983, Nattermann1988} and gives way to the 2D RS state.
+The uniform $J$-$Q$ model defined in Eq. (\ref{eq:JQ}) was introduced \cite{Sandvik2007, Lou2009a} to study the postulated deconfined quantum critical point \cite{Senthil2004b, Senthil2004a} bridging the AF order in the small $Q/J$ regime to the valence bond solid (VBS) order in the large $Q/J$ regime.
+The quenched spatial randomness linearly couples to the VBS order parameter, thus immediately destroys the long-range VBS order \cite{Imry1975, Binder1983, Nattermann1988} and gives way to the 2D RS state, which was proposed in Ref. \cite{Kimchi2018a} and confirmed numerically in Refs. \cite{Liu2018b, Liu2020}.
 The specific heat coefficient and the susceptibility show power-law dependence on temperature, $C/T\sim T^{-\alpha_{c}}$ and $\chi\sim T^{-\alpha_{s}}$ with $0<\alpha_{c,s}<1$.
 However, the exponents $\alpha_{s,c}$ continuously vary within the RS phase, which was attributed to a finite and nonuniversal dynamical exponent $z>2$ \cite{Liu2018b, Liu2020} in sharp contrast to the 1D RS state.

-In this work, we examine the 2D RS state in external magnetic field with large-scale QMC simulations and scaling analysis.
-The magnetic field polarizes spins and suppresses their quantum and thermal fluctuation, thus serves as an efficient tuning knob of quantum magnetic materials.
-In a phenomenological model of RS states \cite{Bhatt1981a, Bhatt1982, Kimchi2018a} composed of an ensemble of random spin pairs with a singular distribution of effective exchange interactions, $P(\tilde{J})\sim \tilde{J}^{-\alpha}$, spin pairs with $\tilde{J}<B$ are polarized at the ground state, thus the magnetization $M_{z}\propto B^{1-\alpha}$, while the susceptibility $\chi\propto B^{-\alpha}$.
-At finite temperature, the rescaled quantities $\tilde{M}_{z}(B,T)=T^{\alpha-1}M_{z}(B,T)$ and $\tilde{\chi}(B,T)=T^{\alpha}\chi(B,T)$ collapse onto universal scaling functions of the ratio $B/T$, which are derived in Eqs. (\ref{eq:Mtilde})--(\ref{eq:chittilde}).
-The power-law scaling and data collapse behavior 1are also consistent with the quantum critical scenario, which assumes that the 2D RS state is captured by a scale-invariant fixed point.
+In this work, we examine the 2D RS state in external magnetic field with unbiased large-scale QMC simulations and scaling analysis.
+The magnetic field polarizes spins and suppresses their quantum and thermal fluctuations, thus serves as an efficient tuning knob of magnetic materials.
+In a phenomenological model of RS states \cite{Bhatt1981a, Bhatt1982, Kimchi2018a} composed of an ensemble of random spin pairs with a singular distribution of effective exchange interactions, $P(\tilde{J})\sim \tilde{J}^{-\alpha}$, spin pairs with $\tilde{J}<B$ are polarized at the ground state, thus the magnetization $m_{z}\propto B^{1-\alpha}$, while the susceptibility $\chi\propto B^{-\alpha}$.
+At finite temperature, the rescaled quantities $\tilde{m}_{z}(B,T)=T^{\alpha-1}m_{z}(B,T)$ and $\tilde{\chi}(B,T)=T^{\alpha}\chi(B,T)$ collapse onto universal scaling functions of the ratio $B/T$ given in Eqs. (\ref{eq:Mtilde})--(\ref{eq:chittilde}).
+The power-law scaling and data collapse behavior is also consistent with the quantum critical scenario, which assumes that the 2D RS state is captured by a scale-invariant fixed point.